GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most effective debugging tool is still careful thought, coupled with judiciously placed print statements.
+> ### When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
+The bearing of a child takes nine months, no matter how many women are assigned.
 >
-> ~ *Brian Kernighan*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts